lucadealfaro/oregan/README.md

 License: BSD

-A traditional Makefile encoded dependencies between files.
+A traditional Makefile encodes dependencies between files.

 When doing experiments, there are often experiment parameters (e.g., the num_simulations that are performed).
 In general, in a scientific experiment, the whole dependency chain is parameterized by such parameters: the whole dependency chain needs to be run with the given parameters.